 adequate water intake

-Up to 10-16 patients are intended to be treated in the trial; if a higher dose of
+Up to 26 patients are intended to be treated in the trial.
+While a total of 26

 If you are confirmed eligible after full screening, you will be required to understand and sign the informed consent if you decide to enroll in the study.
 Once enrolled you may be asked to make scheduled visits over a period of time.